drklee3/YOUtinerary/README.md

 Web application that provides easy scheduling and visual overviews of trips.
 Project for CSCI 187: Design and Management of Software at SCU.

+Please refer to the [wiki] for more documentation.

 ## Table of Contents <!-- omit in toc -->

 -   [Overview](#overview)